 The QSA Tool is organized around ten essential elements of an effective afterschool program, all of which come from evidenced-based practice.
 Under each element, there is a list of quality indicators.
 If you are just starting a program, begin with indicators that are critical to address prior to program start-up.
 Each indicator is rated on a performance level from 1 to 4, and examples of what a program might look like at each performance level is available for all indicators.
-You can find those on each element page, or download the full list here.
-To rate your program, you can find the survey page for each element here.
+You can find those on each element page, or look at the full tool downloadable on the right.

 The QSA Tool is meant to be used in concert with other formal and informal evaluation methods, such as youth, parent and staff meetings, youth and parent focus groups, and external motioning and evaluation.
 Each of these methods can help identify program strengths and areas in need of improvement.